stevenmaguire/stevenmaguire.github.io/about.md

 As of November 2019, I am the CTO at [MDHearing](https://www.mdhearingaid.com).
 MDHearing is a direct-to-consumer manufacturer of affordable hearing aids based in Chicago, IL.
 The technology stack is PHP and JavaScript.

 For the four years prior, I led technology at two Xenon Ventures portfolio companies.
 First, [Earth Class Mail](https://www.earthclassmail.com), a business mail automation service.
 Second, [Scripted.com](https://www.scripted.com), a two-sided content marketplace.
 The technology stacks included Ruby on Rails, JavaScript, and C#/.NET.
 As a member of the small leadership team at both, I helped produce successful turnarounds.
 I grew the technology teams and stabilized the software platform for both organizations.
-The properties benefited from dramatic increases in valuation - 300% for Earth Class Mail alone!
+The properties benefited from dramatic increases in valuation.
+Earth Class Mail's valuation **increased 300%** alone!

 I spend some of my remaining time engaging with my community: